globaldothealth/monkeypox/README.md

 Kraemer, Tegally, Pigott, Dasgupta, Sheldon, Wilkinson, Schultheiss, et al. Tracking the 2022 Monkeypox Outbreak with Epidemiological Data in Real-Time.
 The Lancet Infectious Diseases. https://doi.org/10.1016/S1473-3099(22)00359-0.

-For files in the [ecdc](ecdc) folder, please cite (reproduction is authorized, provided the source is acknowledged):
+For files in the ECDC folder, please cite (reproduction is authorized, provided the source is acknowledged):

 European Centre for Disease Prevention and Control/WHO Regional Office for Europe.
 Monkeypox, Joint Epidemiological overview, {day} {month}, 2022